 You can choose not to sign the Home Care Agreement.
-Your home care provider still needs to talk with you about how involved you would like to be in managing your Home Care Package, and helping to design the type of care and services you need.
+Your home care provider still needs to talk with you about how involved you would like to be in managing your Home Care Package and designing the type of care and services you need.

 They will record the reasons for you not having signed a Home Care Agreement and the basis of the care that you are getting.
 The service provider should always be able to provide proof that an ‘in-principle’ agreement is in place.